GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

 ### How it works
 This script works in the same manner as `benchmark.sh`, this time launching curl calls (instead of a Cypress spec file) repeatedly to allow the backend to record a number of time measurements for a request, and then computing the averages of these measures.
-Again, this process is executed twice, first emptying the backend cache before each curl call, and then keeping it.
+Again, this process is executed twice, first emptying the pgRouting network topology before each curl call, and then keeping it.
-This allows to obtain average execution times for the route calculation with specific parameters, with and without initial backend cache.
+This allows to obtain average execution times for the route calculation with specific parameters, with and without initial network topology.

 ### How to use it
 To compare two versions of the route calculation, follow these steps: